Gold-plated early National with custom NBN neck

 Danoff and Nivert recorded several albums before forming Starland Vocal Band which released "Afternoon Delight" in 1976.

 They were responsible for putting together film director Robert Altman and producer Jerry Weintraub for the film Nashville.

 Danoff also worked with Emmylou Harris, co-authoring "Boulder to Birmingham" with her.

-Here's a photo of Bill Danoff playing his NBN Series 3 on a John Denver TV special, as well as on this and this additional video.
+Here's a photo of Bill Danoff playing his NBN Series 3 on a John Denver TV special, as well as on this, this and this additional video.
 Also, here is a video showing Jon Carroll playing Bill's R-3 during a Starland Vocal Band performance on The Merv Griffin Show.